inflicted

 他们使敌人遭到惨败。 - The war inflicted not only heavy casualties and physical damage but also deep-rooted mental traumas.

-这场战争不仅造成大量的人员伤亡与破坏,还造成深刻的心灵创伤。 - He inflicted a heavy blow on the back of her head.
+这场战争不仅造成大量的人员伤亡与破坏,还造成深刻的心灵创伤。 - They inflicted heavy losses on the enemy.